BladeZhenLei/Conjecture/README.md

 <p/>

 ## Integer Partition
+### 2-partition
 <strong> 9.
 Goldbach Conjecture </strong>
 <br/>
 Every prime $\geq{6}$ can be written as the sum of two even numbers.
 <br/>
 <strong>Comment</strong>
 <br/>
 This concerns the 2-partition of integers.
-Might be related to the n-partition (Gumbel) distribution)?
+Might be related to the n-partition (Gumbel) distribution?
 <p/>